 The new building will support research facilitated by SMU’s high-performance computing capabilities, among other projects.
 It also will be the home of the Dedman College Interdisciplinary Institute, established in May 2012 through a gift from the Dedman family and Foundation.
 The building will be located at McFarlin and Airline.

-Establishment of the Gerald J. Ford Research Center joins other advancements SMU is implementing to support its accelerated research initiative.
+Establishment of the Gerald J. Ford Research and Innovation Building joins other advancements SMU is implementing to support its accelerated research initiative.
 Among them is completion of a new University data center, a companion building under construction south of Mockingbird Lane.
 Technology in the new building will enable SMU’s high-performance computing capacity to grow from 2,000 to more than 10,000 CPUs.
 Other actions to promote research include raising support for new endowed faculty chairs and other faculty with active research agendas, along with increasing opportunities for undergraduate research.

 world in which data analyses, modeling and visualization are critical decision-making tools, while faculty continue to push the boundaries of knowledge and innovation.
 Gerald Ford’s new gift continues his tradition of strong support for faculty research.”